knot-system/knot-site/README.md

 ```

 If you want to add a microsub endpoint, replace `https://www.example.com/microsub` with the endpoint of your choice and uncomment the line.
 You can also add additional author information - use h-card properties here (but not all may be used in the frontend; this will be expanded later).
 All other options can be uncommented as well, the values displayed here are their default values, you can change them accordingly.
+The option names *may change* in a later version of this system.
+This section of the README will be expanded later, when we reach a stable state.

 ## Custom Theme

-You can duplicate the *theme/default/* folder, rename it and update the theme name and author information in the *theme/{themename}/config.php*.
-You can also create a *theme/{themename}/snippets/* folder and copy files from *system/site/snippets/* into this folder, to overwrite them on a per-theme basis.
-All the files in the *snippets/* folder have a version number at the start of the file, so you can see if they were updated since you last copied them.
-The *theme/{themename}/functions.php* contains some functions that get called when the theme gets loaded.
+You can duplicate the `theme/default/` folder, rename it and update the theme name and author information in the `theme/{themename}/config.php`.

+You can also create a `theme/{themename}/snippets/` folder and copy files from `system/site/snippets/` into this folder, to overwrite them on a per-theme basis.
+All the files in the `snippets/` folder have a version number at the start of the file, so you can see if they were updated since you last copied them.
+The auto-updater will also show you, which of the snippets in your custom theme are out of date and need updating.

+The `theme/{themename}/functions.php` contains some functions that get called when the theme gets loaded.

-You can define the theme your site uses in the *config.php* file like this:
+You can define the theme your site uses in the `config.php` file like this:
 ```php
 return [
 	// site_title and other fields ...